Embedding in Recommender Systems: A Survey: Hash Embedding

 \section{Hash Embedding}

-{ In recommender systems, an alternative to the prevalent one-hot encoding for representing categorical attributes is hashing.
-Hashing embeddings were introduced to address the limitations associated with one-hot encoding.
-One-hot encoding often results in high-dimensional and extremely sparse feature matrices, posing significant scalability challenges, especially within complex deep recommendation systems.
-Hashing embeddings provide an effective solution to these challenges, offering benefits for both scalability enhancement and complexity reduction.
-Hashing embedding involves the application of one or more hash functions to the original sparse encoding, effectively curbing storage demands and computational overhead.
-Compared to raw one-hot encodings, hash embeddings manage to maintain recommendation effectiveness while substantially reducing the complexity of training and inference.}

 Considering various hash embedding methods based on factors like the number of hash functions, their utilization, and post-processing steps, we categorize the literature into three groups: 1) single function hash embedding; 2) multiple functions hash embedding; 3) dense hash embedding.
+A comparison of these categories is presented in Table~\ref{tab:hash_embedding_final}.